John-Dennehy/robot-hoover/notes.md

 ### Output
-location: STDOUT of terminal or console.log if browser based format example:
+location: STDOUT of terminal or console.log if browser based AND output a text file so it can automatically checked

+format example:
 ```
 1 3